golden-stein/inactiveUserHandler/README.md

 # inactiveUserHandler

-**inactiveUserHandler** is a Salesforce Apex package designed to streamline account ownership transitions when a user record is deactivated.
-By leveraging a before update trigger, the package identifies deactivated users and assigns ownership of their accounts to their respective managers.
+**inactiveUserHandler** is a Salesforce Apex package designed to streamline key record ownership transitions when a user is deactivated.
+By leveraging a before update trigger, the package identifies deactivated users and assigns ownership of their accounts, *opportunities*, and *cases* to their respective managers.

 ## Features
 - **Trigger-based automation**: Executes during the `before update` event on user records.